-If your dispute relates to a credit or debt (such as a credit card, home loan, personal loan etc) both the Financial Ombudsman Service and Credit Ombudsman Service can award compensation for non-financial loss, including distress and inconvenience.
-The Financial Ombudsman service limits the amount of compensation for non-financial loss to $3,000.
-The Credit Ombudsman has not set any specific limits on when such damages will be awarded.
+If your dispute relates to a credit or debt (such as a credit card, home loan, personal loan etc) the Australian Financial Complaints Authority can award compensation for non-financial loss, including distress and inconvenience.
+The Australian Financial Complaints Authority service limits the amount of compensation for non-financial loss to $5,000.

 The Telecommunications Industry Ombudsman only allows you to seek compensation for financial loss and does not allow you to claim compensation for non-financial loss.